Timinator2000/Algorithm_X/19 - odds and ends/afterword.md

 # The Chances are a Million to One

 When [@5DN1L](https://www.codingame.com/profile/bbb8f47ea4601179303c20acdbf5fb6c1904782) first suggested I do an Algorithm X playground, I ran the idea past my wife.
-I told her my first thought was, “I do not want to do that, and even if I did want to do it, the chances of me actually doing it are a million to one.”
+I told her, “I do not want to do that, and even if I did want to do it, the chances of me actually doing it are a million to one.”
 She just looked at me and said...

 "Then there's still a chance."